 During a solar eclipse, the TROPOMI instrument might receive less reflected sunlight from certain areas on the surface of the Earth than when there would be no eclipse.
-As an example, Figure 74 shows the area on the Earth that will be in the shadow of the Moon during the total solar eclipse of 21 August 2017.
+As an example, Figure 74 shows the area on the Earth that was in the shadow of the Moon during the total solar eclipse of 21 August 2017.

 Since solar eclipses may affect Level-2 retrievals, the L01b Processor flags ground pixels that reside within the umbra (total eclipse) or antumbra (annular eclipse) or penumbra (partial eclipse) of an eclipse.
-See Figure 75 for an illustration of the difference between these three types of shadow.
-The eclipse begins and ends when the penumbral shadow makes first, and last contact with the Earth's shadow, respectively.
-The eclipse period is defined as the time between these two points.
+See